WillyV3/gummy-agent/commands/gummy-task.md

 Single-shot Haiku execution for simple, straightforward tasks.
 No planning phase - just direct execution.
 Use this for remedial, tedious, or simple tasks that don't need the full plan/execute workflow.

+**🧠 Persistence Feature:** When run from a project with `.gummy/` directory, tasks automatically use persistent specialists that remember previous work.
+Specialists accumulate knowledge across tasks, avoiding repeated mistakes.

 ## Usage

 ```bash